goelsatyam/2048-optimise-AI/README.md

 2048 AI

-The algorithm is iterativealpha-beta search.
+The algorithm is iterative alpha-beta search.
 The evaluation function tries to keep the rows and columns either all decreasing or increasing and minimizing the number of tiles on the grid.

 Run computer.py to test